Ultimate Guide To WordPress RSS

 WPeMatico Plugin For WordPress

-WPeMatico is an auto blogging plugin that allows you to publish posts automatically from RSS/Atom feeds that you select.
+WPeMatico is an autoblogging plugin that lets you publish posts automatically from selected RSS/Atom feeds.

-You can manage all the feeds you import and organize them according to campaigns and categories.
+You can manage all the feeds you import and arrange them into categories and campaigns.

 For more details, go here: